Recognition

 Regional Awards

-All entries are considered for Gold Key, Silver Key, Honorable Mention, American Voices Nominee, and American Visions Nominee awards.
+All entries are first considered regionally for Gold Key, Silver Key, Honorable Mention, American Voices Nominee, and American Visions Nominee awards.
 These are presented to students along with celebration ceremonies and exhibitions in each region.

 National Awards